The Issue: The validity of the Trinitarian translation.

 Claim

-Trinitarians claim this verse identifies Jesus as the God.
-Indeed, they claim that God himself is calling Jesus "God."
+Trinitarians claim God (the Father) is calling Jesus "God."

 Trinitarian Greek scholars themselves openly admit the Greek grammar does indeed allow for a different translation.
 Therefore, the proper translation of this passage is not a Greek grammar question, but a question of theological interpretation in order to determine which one is correct.
 For example, the RSV, a Trinitarian version, translates the original passage quoted here as, " Your divine throne endures for ever and ever."
 (Psalm 45:6).
 This demonstrates Trinitarian Greek scholars admit a different translation is just as accurate on grammatical grounds alone.
-However, most Trinitarian scholars are so eager to look for reasons why they can justify the preferred Trinitarian translation that they fail to see the obvious meaning intended in this passage.
+However, most Trinitarian academics are so eager to look for reasons why they can justify the preferred Trinitarian translation that they fail to see the obvious meaning intended in this passage as well as the overall context of Hebrews chapter one.
 The main intention of this passage is to indicate and describe the authority of Jesus that resulted due to his resurrection glory.

 The Greek text literally reads, "the throne of you the god to the age of the age."
 The writer of Hebrews is simply saying that Jesus is exalted to the throne of God in heaven and as such he is not trying to demonstrate that "Jesus is God" but that Jesus has ascended to the throne of God and is therefore above the angels with all authority.